 Wildlife & Animals – Marsabit NP

 Wildlife viewing in Marsabit is rather restricted through lack of facilities.
 The biggest highlight is the herd of elephants that usually walk around the crater lake in front of Marsabit Lodge in the afternoon.
 Other animals that can be spotted coming to drink at the lake are buffalo and bushbuck.
-Black-and-white colobus monkey and blue monkey are often around as well.
+Black-and-white colobus and blue monkey are often around as well.

 Marsabit is renowned as the habitat of one of the most regal of antelopes, the greater kudu.
 On the other side of the spectrum, the tiny suni antelope can sometimes be spotted dashing off into the undergrowth.
 Other forest antelopes to look out for are three species of duiker: the common, red and grey duiker.
 The park also shelters the rare Peters’ gazelle (a local species of Grant's gazelle).